- Scholarships and Fellowships

 The Goldwater Foundation is a federally endowed agency established by Public Law 99-661 on November 14, 1986.
 The Scholarship Program honoring Senator Barry Goldwater was designed to foster and encourage outstanding students to pursue careers in the fields of mathematics, the natural sciences, and engineering.
 The Goldwater Scholarship is the preeminent undergraduate award of its type in these fields.

-For further information, contact OSU Goldwater Campus Representative LeAnn Adam at (541) 737-1996 or visit the Prestigious Scholarships website.
+For further information, contact OSU Goldwater Campus Representative LeAnn Adam at (541) 737-1996 or visit the National and Global Scholarships Advising website.